Rosalind Brewer: Career

 Brewer has held executive positions at Kimberly-Clark, Walmart, Sam's Club, Starbucks, and Walgreens Boots Alliance.
 Additionally, in 2019 Brewer was elected and became the only black member of the board of directors at Amazon.
 She has been a non-executive director at Lockheed Martin and Molson Coors Brewing Company.
-Brewer continues to serve as a member on the board of trustees for Westminster School, the board of councilors for the Carter Presidential Center, and board of trustees chair at Spelman College.
+Brewer continues to serve as a member on the board of trustees for Westminster School, the board of councilors for the Carter Presidential Center, and board of trustees chair at Spelman College. in 2024 she became a limited partner in the Atlanta Falcons ownership group.

 Kimberly-Clark (1984-2006)

 In 1984, after graduating from Spelman College, Brewer began her career as a research technician at Kimberly-Clark, a global paper-based product company, till 1988.
 From 1988 to 1998, she held numerous leadership roles including market manager, and director for Skincare.
 Between 1998 and 2006, Brewer served as the vice president of Kimberly-Clark's Nonwovens division.
-Brewer had a 22 year career at Kimberly-Clark Corporation.
+Brewer had a 22-year career at Kimberly-Clark Corporation.

 Walmart and Sam's Club (2006-2017)

 Brewer's career with Walmart began in 2006.
 Brewer served as the vice president, senior vice president, executive vice president for southeastern operations, and executive vice president for the eastern business unit at Walmart stores.
 Brewer started her position as regional vice president of operations in Georgia.
 Following her work as the regional vice president of Operations in Georgia, she became the division president of Walmart's southeast market, and finally the president of Walmart East.

 In 2012, Brewer left Walmart and became the president and CEO of Sam's Club, the membership-only retail warehouse clubs owned and operated by Walmart.
 She focused on health and wellness by doubling the number of organic products offered at Sam's Clubs.
-As CEO of Sam’s Club, Brewer became the first black person to lead a Walmart division.
-She retired from her role at Sam’s Club in 2017.
+As CEO of Sam's Club, Brewer became the first black person to lead a Walmart division.
+She retired from her role at Sam's Club in 2017.